Guide to the Rachel Boillot photographs, 2014-2018

 - Musicians -- Tennessee -- Portraits

 - Appalachian region -- Social life and customs

 - North Carolina -- Social conditions

-The Rachel Boillot photographs were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2016.
+The Rachel Boillot photographs were received by the David M. Rubenstein Rare Book & Manuscript Library as a purchase in 2016 and 2019.

 Processed and encoded by Paula Jeannet, February 2016.

 Addition processed by Rachel Jessen and encoded by Paula Jeannet, June 2019.